 Despite their tremendous importance for food security and the rural economy, maize and millet in India are increasingly threatened by insect pests.
 The fall armyworm (FAW, Spodoptera frugiperda), first detected in India in May 2018, spread across most maize-growing states within two months, highlighting its rapid invasion dynamics (Sharanabasappa et al. 2018; Deshmukh et al., 2021; Sahani et al. 2022; Abang et al. 2024).
 FAW's management is challenging due to its polyphagy (feeding on hundreds of plant species), high fecundity (~1,000 eggs per female), strong flying/migratory ability, and tolerance for various climatic conditions (Prasanna et al. 2018; Day et al. 2017).
 Infestations occur throughout the maize crop’s lifecycle from sowing to harvest and average field-level damage ranges from 22% to 36%, with severe stress conditions reported to cause up to 50% yield loss (Prasanna et al. 2021; Jagadish et al. 2020; Day et al. 2017).
-In addition, pink stem borer (PSB, Sesamia inferens) incidence has increased during the rabi season; although its activity is typically limited to early growth stages, PSB is capable of killing entire plants via stem tunneling, with reported yield losses between 20% and 60% depending on crop stage and local conditions (Sharma et al. 2017; Sidar et al. 2017; Meena at al., 2024).
+In addition, pink stem borer (PSB, Sesamia inferens) incidence has increased during the rabi season; although its activity is typically limited to early growth stages, PSB is capable of killing entire plants via stem tunneling, with reported yield losses between 20% and 60% depending on crop stage and local conditions (Sharma et al. 2017; Sidar et al. 2017; Meena et al., 2024).
 These dual pest threats FAW and PSB now pose significant risks to rabi and kharif maize production in India, warranting integrated pest management strategies tailored to season- and pest-specific dynamics (Rajashekhar et al., 2024).

-However in recent years, the incidence of major insect pests such as FAW and PSB in maize has exhibited considerable dynamism, largely influenced by climate change, shifts in pest succession, and alterations in cropping patterns.
+However in recent years, the incidence of key insect pests such as FAW and PSB in maize has exhibited considerable dynamism, largely influenced by climate change, shifts in pest succession, and alterations in cropping patterns.
 To address this emerging challenge, the present survey was undertaken to assess the percentage incidence and extent of damage caused by FAW and PSB across the major maize-growing zones of Telangana.

 2. Materials and Methods: